OctopusDeploy/blog/blog/2025-05/tpf/index.md

 TPF, trunk based development, progressive delivery, and feature toggles are a tripod.
 All three are needed to achieve true Continuous Delivery; getting changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, _safely and quickly_ in a _sustainable_ way.
 Without trunk-based development, you cannot iteratively make changes to a feature to gather feedback faster.
 Without progressive delivery, you increase the risk of a deployment failure or prolonged downtime.
 And without feature toggles, you cannot get feedback for the feature from a subset of users, or if something wrong happens, unable to turn off the new feature.

-We have seen two revolutionary jumps happen with our customers.
-The first one is from two-hour deployments to 15-minute deployments.
-The second one is from 15-minute deployments to zero downtime.
-The first revolution is accomplished by implementing Octopus Deploy, having a single deployment process for all environments, automating the deployment for all components, and leveraging runbooks for day 0 and day 2 operations.
-The second revolution is accomplished by implementing TPF.
+We believe that the best way to achieve Continuous Delivery is to adopt TPF.
 In 2025, expect more functionality in Octopus Deploy to support this.
 [Feature Toggles](https://roadmap.octopus.com/c/121-feature-toggles) and [Ephemeral Environments](https://roadmap.octopus.com/c/31-ephemeral-environments) are actively being worked on.
-With easier [modeling of canary and blue/green deployments](https://roadmap.octopus.com/c/145-easy-blue-green-and-canary-modeling) is being shaped.
+We are also working on plans to make [modeling of canary and blue/green deployments](https://roadmap.octopus.com/c/145-easy-blue-green-and-canary-modeling) in Octopus Deploy even easier.

 Until next time, Happy Deployments!